emgong/double-takes/app/posts/2015-10-12-configure-leiningen-for-clojurescript-and-clojure-testing.md

   (run-all-tests #"cljs.my-namespaced-app.*-test"))
 ```

-The `run` function will execute all of the tests that match the reader.
+The `run` function will execute all of the tests that match the regular expression.
 Using this pattern, we can create our first _real_ test.
 Let's create a new file called `foo_test.cljs` and save it to the `test/cljs/my_namespaced_app` directory.

 ```clojure
 (ns cljs.my-namespaced-app.foo-test